MLH/mlh-policies/member-event-guidelines.md

 **Hackathon Organizer Guide.** All organizers have full access to MLH’s Hackathon Organizer Guide at [guide.mlh.io](https://guide.mlh.io/).
 The guide is packed with information for you and your team to leverage as you plan your event.

-**Templates and Tutorials.** AAs part of the Hackathon Organizer Guide, we’ve created a library of templates and tutorials for all organizers to use while planning and hosting their events.
+**Templates and Tutorials.** As part of the Hackathon Organizer Guide, we’ve created a library of templates and tutorials for all organizers to use while planning and hosting their events.
 While you don’t need to use our templates, we’ve seen organizers consistently struggle with major topics like budgeting and judging when they try to reinvent the wheel.
 We’ve created simple templates to help you and your team.
 You can view all of our templates [here](https://guide.mlh.io/organizer-resources/template-links).

 **Hackcon Talks.** Each year, we host a retreat-style conference called [Hackcon](https://hackcon.mlh.com/) for hackathon organizers, where our community members share their knowledge and experiences with one another.
 This is the only event we host for hackathon organizers that costs money to attend.
 While we run Hackcon at a loss, the attendance ticket allows us to host the conference every year.
 We release ticket sales for Hackcon every September and offer scholarships.
 We would love to see you there!
 If you cannot make it in person, we have a library of past talks from organizers that you and your team can use to learn best practices.
 You can view some of our favorite talks [here](https://www.youtube.com/playlist?list=PLPDgudJ_VDUeQHDMl_9RfkOYf2JU5cwwl).

 **Hackcon Member Event Benefits.** Member Event organizers are eligible for discounts, scholarships, travel reimbursements, and free tickets to Hackcon.
 This may change slightly from year to year.
-Reach out to your HCM for more information.
+Reach out to your Hackathon Community Manager for more information.

 **Planning Feedback.** To help ensure your hackathon is as successful as possible, we’ll review your core documents and deliverables needed to put on a great event.
 As part of your Member Event Application, you’ll receive a review and feedback on your website, venue, budget, sponsorship packet, sponsorship list, and marketing plan.